 - And of course, there’s the famous Lake Champlain, with 435 square miles of surface water and a length of 120 miles!

 Where can you go swimming in Vermont?

-Aside from Vermont’s beautiful lakes, there are lots and lots of old-fashioned swimming holes where you can go for a refreshing dip in the summertime.
-Some of these even feature waterfalls.
-Buttermilk Falls and Bristol Falls are two waterfall swimming holes to visit, for example.
-Check out our guide to the best swimming holes in Vermont to add to your list.
+Aside from Vermont’s beautiful lakes, there are lots and lots of old-fashioned swimming holes in Vermont where you can go for a refreshing dip in the summertime.
+Some of these even feature waterfalls, like

 What are some state parks to visit in Vermont?

 There are a total of 55 state parks in Vermont, with miles and miles of trails to explore and acres of natural landscapes to enjoy.
 You have to check out:

 - Quechee State Park, which is home to the Quechee Gorge, sometimes called Vermont’s “Little Grand Canyon."
 It offers beautiful sweeping views from the Quechee Gorge Bridge.

 - Brighton State Park is a nature lover’s dream, out in the remote wilderness on the shores of Spectacle Pond.
 The park also features a nature museum, amphitheater, and more, and camping is allowed at Brighton year-round.

 To explore more state parks in the Green Mountain State, visit our guide to 15 of the best state parks in Vermont.